 Who doesn’t enjoy a coffee on a long drive?
 (Or even a short drive to be honest!)
 It’s kind of a given, don’t you think?
 Part of what gets you through the traffic and road works and adds a little ‘extra’ ingredient’ to your journey.
 Of course, you must factor in the extra time needed to stop and purchase your beverage.
 But ‘Drive Thu’ coffee stops are popping up all over the UK now, making it more convenient.
 One such example is Starbucks at Warwick Services.
 When I saw it on a recent trip to Birmingham, it was happiness all around, as I could grab my treat without leaving the car – but it raised a problem around lip reading.

 After exiting at the right junction when seeing the signs, I patiently waited in the queue.
 Upon seeing how I would order, I recalled the experiences many of my deaf friends had shared with me.

-They had highlighted to me the difficulty of speaking through a microphone to communicate an order without looking at the person face to face.
+They highlighted to me the difficulty of speaking through a microphone to communicate an order without looking at the person face to face.
 Not ideal as a deaf person as you obviously can’t access any of the questions to make a response.
 Which leaves only one option.
 To get out of the car and go into the shop.
-More than a little frustrating when you know there is a quicker more convenient way available to everyone else, would you agree?
+More than a little frustrating when you know there is a quicker, more convenient way available to everyone else, would you agree?